alco/wyvern-examples/README.md

 results per the provided config, making subsequent calls to it using the same layers fairly cheap.

-There's a number of ways users can further optimize the rendering process.
+There's a number of ways to help building a maintainable structure for templates and optimizing for specific use cases.
+They are described below.

-## Defining layouts
+### Defining layouts

 First, we can define a layout which will more efficiently precompile it.